 All that leads to the near dogma of "Abstraction Expanded," the title for a mix of hot artists and unknowns at Tanya Bonakdar.
 With seventeen contributors, it feels like a crowded party with bouncers at the door.
 The puns are hip, like N. Dash's canvas pocket for his black panel—perhaps an upscale iPad case.
 The tributes to feminism and craft are laden with irony, like Josh Faught's crocheting soaked in nail polish, Lauren Luloff's bedding, or Anna Betbeze's singed green wool.
 They are also smart and even painterly.
 Generation Blank may know after all when to fill in the blanks.

 Mark Grotjahn operates between formalism, Op Art, and a calculated madness, and physicists have a good term for it, symmetry breaking.
 He became known for roughly radial patterns that peel back from a central vertical, in neon colors and shadow.
 A central explosion might have created the division, leaving trails of radiation, like Neo-Expressionism as automatic writing.
 Something similar had happened to the master of symmetry himself, Frank Stella.
-If a painting's geometric had to define itself, Stella pushed that logic to the abandonment of geometry.
+If a painting's geometric had to define itself, Stella pushed the logic of painting to the abandonment of geometry and paint.
 Grotjahn even approached Stella's post-1970 shaped canvas with the larger and more intricately divided Butterfly paintings.